gvwilson/thirdbit/reading.md

    Shows that educational reforms over the last fifty years have failed because they've been tackling the wrong problems.

+1. David George Haskell: *[The Forest Unseen][forest-unseen]*.
+   A peaceful, inspiring meditation on one square meter of old growth forest through the course of a year.

 1. Adam Hochschild: *[Bury the Chains][chains]*.
    "Slavery was to the nineteenth century what oil is today: morally repugnant but economically indispensible."